tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 The `signedpermissions` field is required on the URI unless it is specified as part of a stored access policy.
 The `startpk`, `startrk`, `endpk`, and `endrk` fields can only be specified on a table resource.

-## Specifying the Signature Validity Interval
+## Specifying the signature validity interval

 The `signedstart` and `signedexpiry` fields must be expressed as UTC times and must adhere to a valid UTC format that is compatible ISO 8601 format.
 Supported ISO 8601 formats include the following: